 * An e-mail from the faculty member may take the place of a signature.

 Sometimes a student finds it necessary to withdraw temporarily from college.
 Such an important decision, however, should be made known to a Student Services counselor.
 It is in the student's best interest to have a personal interview prior to withdrawing.
 Withdrawals are accomplished by completing an Add/Drop Form and indicating withdrawal from school.
 In extenuating circumstances, such as hospitalization, letters of withdrawal will be accepted by the Registrar's Office.
 Financial aid recipients may be required to return a percentage of grant aid if they withdraw.

 Registrar's Office Mission

-The mission of the Registrar's Office is to ensure the accuracy, maintenance and safekeeping of all student records, in accordance with the guidelines set by the Family Educational Rights and Privacy Act (FERPA). the Registrar's office is committed to providing quality service to our students, staff and faculty.
-We also support the overall mission of the College.
-Our services include: registration, academic transcripts, graduation certification, enrolment verification and reporting, while maintaining confidentiality.
+The mission of the Registrar's Office is to ensure the accuracy, maintenance and safekeeping of all student records, in accordance with the guidelines set by the Family Educational Rights and Privacy Act (FERPA). the Registrar's office is committed to providing quality service to our students, staff and faculty while supporting the overall mission of the College.
+Our services include: registration, academic transcripts, graduation certification, and enrollment verification and reporting.